Skip to content

 The Leave Settings Tab

-If the employee's work week size or individual day size has changed, update and check the following:
+If the employee's work week size, individual day size or working days have changed, update and check the following:

 In the Standard Pay Tab:

-• Update the 'Days to complete a week' (1) number to be the same as the DW setting
+• Update the 'Days to complete a week' if needed to match the default week

 Save your changes.